-(d) have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.'

-19. The Guidelines, at paragraph 6.123, provide that:
+- (d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency. - 16.
+The Guidelines, at paragraph 6.123, provide that:

 The predicted effect must bear on the agency's 'proper and efficient' operations, that is, the agency is undertaking its expected activities in an expected manner.